Catherine Moez, PhD

 Introduction

-Currently a postdoctoral research fellow at the Centre for the Politics of Feelings at Royal Holloway, University of London (Feb.
+I am currently a postdoctoral research fellow at the Centre for the Politics of Feelings at Royal Holloway, University of London (Feb.
 2024 - Aug.
 2025).
-You can contact me at catherine.moez [at] rhul.ac.uk.
+Please feel free to contact me at catherine.moez [at] rhul.ac.uk.

 January 2025: Irish language text resources

-For those working with the Irish/Gaelic language, I have posted a wordlist of over 20,000 words to facilitate using and/or detecting Irish text in your documents.
+For those working with the Irish language/Irish Gaelic, I have posted a wordlist of over 20,000 words to facilitate using and/or detecting Irish text in your documents.
 The list and descriptions are on my Github at Irish Language Resources.
 There is an English translation of each word as well, and corpus counts from the past 20 years of the Irish Dáil.

 Voting records for the 2019-2024 Parliament are not available in full via The Public Whip, which has all other sessions since 1997.
 I have manually assembled all the divisions from the 2019-2024 House of Commons from the UK Parliament website.
 Please contact me if you would like access to this data.